jpwiddy/NgDotNetCore/README.md

 5. npm install
     Note: On Windows machines (Visual Studio 15), there tends to be issues with the `node-sass` plugin if VS automagically installs your node dependencies for you.
 TLDR it'll be complaining about architecture not matching bindings.
 If this is the case, please do the following:
         > rm node_modules # or just delete then manually via file browser
         > npm install # manually install deps
         > npm rebuild node-sass

-6. Create webpack vendor manifest file for fast webpack rebuils For Development:
+6. Create webpack vendor manifest file for fast webpack rebuilds For Development:
         > npm run build:dev
     For Production: